vert-x/mod-redis/README.md

 The fields `channel` and `message` are always present, however the field `pattern` is only present if you subscribed a channel with `psubscribe`.

-## Authentication

-Authentication is done using the `auth` command.
-However the connection lifecycle is managed by the module so it is not trivial when to execute the command from the client side.
-The module will call this method internally at the right time.

 ## Monitor